-(noun) The numerous tasks associated with maintaining a household such as childcare, elder-care, or housework.
+(noun) The numerous tasks associated with maintaining a household.

 - Plural: domestic labors